Food combining – briefly

 Your digestive system is a tube about ten meters long from the mouth to the anus.
 Of course, food all ends up in the same place, either absorbed into the blood and retained in the tissues and organs, or else excreted in the stool and urine.
 However, if you combine foods in certain ways, the process of digestion can be much more efficient, avoiding constipation, bloating, excess gas, stomach pains, and indigestion.
-More efficient digestion consumes less energy and permits better absorption of the necessary minerals, vitamins, and nutrients into your blood.
+More efficient digestion consumes less energy and permits better absorption of the necessary minerals, vitamins, and nutrients into your blood, tissues, organs, and bones.

 Again, if you combine foods in less healthy ways, the enzymes and organs can interfere with each other.
-Digestion is not optimal.
-This can leave your digestive tract with partly digested proteins and fermented starch.
+Digestion is incomplete.
+This can leave your digestive tract impacted with partly digested proteins and fermented starch.
 Over time, this partly digested food can accumulate and stick to the insides of your digestive system, causing inflammation.
 This does not need to be.
-A possible remedy is a change in eating habits according to this method..
+A possible remedy is a change in eating habits according to food combining.

 Unrelated to food combining, pancreatic enzymes, also known as digestive enzymes, have been used therapeutically by some doctors for many years.
 This practice goes back to the work of Dr. John Beard and his book, ‘The Enzyme Treatment of Cancer and Its Scientific Basis“, originally published in 1911.
 More recently, William Donald Kelley, a dentist who healed himself, and Dr. Nicholas Gonzalez have advocated therapeutic use of pancreatic enzymes against cancer.
 Do your own research.